BestTimesToVisit.com Logo

 transport

-Getting around Sucre is super easy and cheap with the local 'trufis' (minibuses).
-Just flag one down on the street and tell the driver your destination; they'll let you know the fare (usually just a few Bolivianos).
-It's a great way to feel like a local, but be ready for a bit of a squeeze during peak hours!
+Getting around Sucre is super easy and cheap with local 'trufis' (minibuses).
+They follow set routes and are incredibly affordable, costing just a few Bolivianos per ride.
+Just flag one down on the street and tell the driver your destination; they'll let you know if they're going your way.

 culture